-Planning for implementation, like the strategic planning process, relies on input from across the Stockton campus and beyond.
+Planning for implementation, like the strategic planning process, relies on input from across the Stockton campus, including from faculty, staff, students, Cabinet, Board of Trustees members, community representatives, donors, and alumni.
 This ensures that the processes adopted to mobilize our areas of focus are developed collaboratively and are embraced institutionally.